-Changes Based on SLO Achievement: Based on the student success associated with the AWS Online Learning Libarary experience, access will be expanded to all welding students.
-It has also been determined that industrial engagement and student success is directly related.
-This effort will be expanded to include more local industry partners and stragities to connect students to the welding industry.
-Project based learning, internships and other on the job experinces will be pursued by the welding faculty.
+Changes Based on SLO Achievement: Based on the student success associated with the AWS Online Learning System It has also been determined that industrial engagement and student success is directly related.
+This effort will be expanded to include more local industry partners and strategies to connect students to the welding industry.
+Project based learning, internships and other on the job experiences will be pursued by the welding faculty.

-This expansion effort will also include more active engagement by trade related onganizations including local labor unions and the American Welding Society, Central Valley Section.
+This expansion effort will also include more active engagement by trade related organizations including local labor unions and the American Welding Society, Central Valley Section.